Multi-Static UWB Radar-based Passive Human Tracking Using COTS Devices: UWB-based Passive Human Tracking

-Fig. \ref{fig:BgDyn_CIR} shows that the moving person will cause a clear CIR peak around the ground truth (the red vertical line) compared to the background CIR.
-But according to the experimental results, this is only possible when the person is relatively close to the TRx link.
-If the reflected path by the moving person is much longer than the LoS length, the signal strength is weak and even much weaker than the MPCs of the surroundings.
-So it is difficult to distinguish the component of the human reflection merely based on the CIR's amplitude.
-Fortunately, we observe that the moving person causes distinct CIR fluctuations around the ground truth and the following CIR segments with larger delays, as shown in Fig. \ref{fig:BgDyn_CIR}.
-This phenomenon had also been observed in \cite{Ledergerber2020,Moschevikin2016}.
-Taking advantage of this observation, we propose to pinpoint the reflected ToF on CIR profiles based on CNN.
-The details are given as follows.
+To obtain the reflected ToFs from the CIRs, it is necessary to mitigate the impact of the static line-of-sight (LoS) component and multipath components (MPCs) from the surroundings.
+An intuitive idea is the background subtraction \cite{Salmi2011}, however, this method is not effective in multipath scenarios\cite{McCracken2014}.
+Moreover, for the COTS DWM1000 module, the LoS bin of the CIRs is identified based on the LDE algorithm.
+So the accuracy of the LDE in the DWM1000 module also affects the background subtraction around the LoS component.
+To this end, the conventional background subtraction method is not suitable for the adopted COTS UWB devices.
+Another challenge is the weak signal strength reflected by the pedestrian in case of a large delay.
+According to the experimental results, if the reflected path from the moving person is much longer than the LoS link, the reflected signal strength is very weak and has no distinct increment compared with the background CIR, as shown in Fig. \ref{fig:BgDyn_CIR_far}.
+So it is difficult to distinguish the components of the human reflection merely based on the CIR's amplitude.
+Fortunately, we observe that the moving person causes distinct CIR fluctuations around the ground truth and the following CIR segments with larger delays, as shown in Figs. \ref{fig:BgDyn_CIR} and \ref{fig:BgDyn_CIR_far}.
+This phenomenon had also been observed in \cite{Ledergerber2020,Moschevikin2016}, which allows us to estimate the reflected ToF via detecting where the CIR fluctuations happen on the delay scale.
+Taking advantage of this observation, we propose two ToF estimation methods using the CIR-/variance-based CNN models.
+Instead of simple background subtraction as in \cite{Salmi2011}, we feed both the background and dynamic metrics into the model.
+In this way, the CNN can learn the differences between background and dynamic metrics and mitigate the impact of background internally.